rumkkee/Simple_Roguelike/README.md

 - What was the largest victory?
   - We believe the largest victory to be our modified A* and Room Generation code.
 Those pieces of code being fundemantally core to testing further features.
 - Final Assessment of the project
-  - Time Taker was a successful project that achieved its goal of allowing users to play... a simple roguelike! 😊
+  - Time Taker was a successful project that achieved its goal of allowing users to play a short fun roguelike! 😊

 [Github Repo](https://github.com/rumkkee/Simple_Roguelike)